Multi-Architecture Multi-Expert Diffusion Models: Introduction

-\begin{itemize} \item As far as we know, we are the first to identify and address the issue that existing diffusion models rely solely on identical operations at all time-steps, despite the vastly different functionalities required at each time-step in diffusion processes. \item We propose MEME, a novel diffusion models framework composed of multi-architecture multi-expert denoisers which can balance operations for low-frequency and high-frequency components, performing distinct operations for each time-step interval. \item MEME surpasses its counterparts not only in computational efficiency but also in terms of generation quality.
-Trained from scratch on the FFHQ and CelebA datasets, MEME operates 3.3 times faster than baselines while improving FID scores by 0.62 and 0.37, respectively. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item As far as we know, we are the first to identify and address the limitation of diffusion models where vastly different functionalities at each time-step in diffusion processes yield sub-optimal performances. \item We propose MEME, a novel diffusion models framework composed of multi-architecture multi-expert denoisers that can balance operations for low- and high-frequency, performing distinct operations for each time-step interval. \item MEME surpasses its large counterparts in terms of generation quality while providing more efficient inference.
+Trained from scratch on the FFHQ and CelebA datasets, MEME operates \textbf{3.3 times faster} than baselines while \textbf{improving FID} scores by \textbf{0.62} and \textbf{0.37}, respectively. \end{itemize}